alemneh/flix-herst/README.md

 mkdir env
 ```

-Create a twitter-env.json file directory in the root of the project
+Create a twitter-env.json file in the env directory

 ```
 touch env/twitter-env.json